-- Symmetry Security Management, including its purpose, scope, main components and architecture. - The Symmetry Security Management System software (SMS software), which used to configure, monitor and control Symmetry Security Management Systems.
+- Symmetry[TM] Security Management, including its purpose, scope, main components and architecture. - The Symmetry software, which used to configure, monitor and control Symmetry Security Management Systems.

-This guide is aimed at people who are responsible for day-to-day operation of the Symmetry SMS software.
-After reading this guide, you should be reasonably familiar with the purpose and scope of Symmetry Security Management Systems, how to log in to the SMS software and the key features of the software.
+This guide is aimed at people who are responsible for day-to-day operation of the Symmetry software.
+After reading this guide, you should be reasonably familiar with the purpose and scope of Symmetry Security Management Systems, how to log in to the Symmetry software and the key features of the software.
 This guide does not attempt to describe the details of each and every option on every screen; the Online Help is provided for that purpose.